Christianity in Lebanon: Melkite Catholic

-The Melkite Christianity in Lebanon is the third largest Christian denomination among the Lebanese people, representing 5% of the Lebanese population.
+Melkite Christianity in Lebanon is the third-largest Christian denomination, representing 5% of the Lebanese population.

 The Melkite Catholics emerged as a distinct group from 1724 when they split from the Greek Orthodox Church over a disputed election of the Patriarch of Antioch.
 The elected man was considered too 'pro-Roman' and another faction, the larger, elected a rival who was supported by the Orthodox patriarch in Constantinople (the see of Antioch had ignored the split between the two which occurred in 1054 and was canonically in union with both in 1724).
 Although they fully accept Catholic doctrines as defined by the Holy See, they have generally remained close to the Greek Orthodox Church, retaining more of the ancient rituals and customs than have the Maronites.
 They employ Arabic and Greek and follow the Byzantine rite.

 The highest official of the church since 1930 has been the Patriarch of Antioch, who resides at Ayn Traz, about twenty-four kilometers southeast of Beirut.
 The patriarch is elected by bishops in a synod and confirmed by the Pope in Rome, who sends him a pallium (a circular band of white wool worn by archbishops) in recognition of their communion.
 Greek Catholic churches, like those of the Greek Orthodox, contain icons but no statues.

 The Melkite Greek Catholics live primarily in the central and eastern parts of the country, dispersed in many villages.
 Members of this rite are concentrated in Beirut, Zahlah, and the suburbs of Sidon.
 They have a relatively higher level of education than other denominations.
 Proud of their Arab heritage, Greek Catholics have been able to strike a balance between their openness to the Arab world and their identification with the West.
 Greek Catholics are estimated to constitute 5% of the population.

 Protestantism

-The Protestant Christianity in Lebanon is the fourth largest Christian denomination among the Lebanese people, representing 1% of the Lebanese population.
+The Protestants of Lebanon form the fourth-largest Christian group, representing 1% of the Lebanese population.

 Most Protestants in Lebanon were converted by missionaries, primarily English and American, during the nineteenth and twentieth centuries.
-They are divided into a number of denominations, including Presbyterian, Congregational, and Anglican.
+They are divided into a number of Reformed denominations, including Presbyterian, Congregational, and Anglican.
 They are perceived by some to number disproportionately highly among the professional middle class.
 They constitute nearly 1 percent of the population (around 40,000) and live primarily in Beirut (Greater Beirut).

 Baptist

-The Lebanese Baptist Evangelical Convention was founded in 1955 by various churches.
+The Lebanese Baptist Evangelical Convention was founded in 1955 by various churches, they number around 1,600 people.